The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Results

-\item As already discussed, topological fluctuations start to be important on this lattice volume, leading to different projected and unprojected couplings.
-It is therefore at this point where topology freezing and topology projection could have an effect on the determination of the step-scaling sequence.
-What we now want to check is precisely if, when $\lambda_{\TGF}^{(0)}$ is used to perform one step of the step-scaling sequence, a consistent change in the renormalization scale is obtained for the non-projected coupling too.
+\item As already discussed, topological fluctuations become relevant with this lattice volume, leading to different projected and non-projected couplings.
+Therefore, at this point, topological freezing and topological projection could have a stronger effect on the step-scaling sequence.
+We now want to check whether, under the step-scaling sequence realized with the previous steps, the renormalization scale changes consistently for the projected and the non-projected couplings.

-With this purpose in mind, we determined the bare couplings $b$ that lead to a value of the renormalized coupling $\lambda_{\TGF}^{(0)}= \sigma_{\tg}^{(0)}=34.43$, cf.~Eq.~\eqref{eq:sigma_tg_Q0_std}.\footnote{The tuning of the bare couplings $b$ is done as indicated in Sec.~3.4 of Ref.~\cite{Bribian:2021cmg}.} This defines the line of constant physics dubbed as LCP2 in Tab.~\ref{tab:summary_simulations}.
-If the projection of the coupling does not introduce a bias, and thus it is a legitimate and consistent way of defining an LCP, this should also be a proper LCP for the unprojected renormalized coupling, leading to a value that agrees with what we have earlier found for the continuum extrapolation of the unprojected step scaling function: $\sigma_{\tg}^{(\noproj)}=36.31(26)$, cf.~Eq.~\eqref{eq:sigma_tg_noproj_PTBC}
+With this purpose in mind, we determined the bare couplings $b$ that lead to a value of the projected coupling equal to $\sigma_{\TGF}^{(0)} (u^{(0)}_\tg)=34.43$, cf.~Eq.~\eqref{eq:sigma_tg_Q0_std}.~\footnote{The tuning of the bare couplings $b$ is done as indicated in Sec.~3.4 of Ref.~\cite{Bribian:2021cmg}.
+It is based on fitting, for each $L$, the dependence on $b$ of the projected couplings obtained using the standard algorithm.} This defines the line of constant physics dubbed as LCP2 in Tab.~\ref{tab:summary_simulations}.
+If the projection of the coupling does not introduce a bias, and thus it is a legitimate and consistent way of defining an LCP, this should also be a proper LCP for the non-projected coupling, leading to a value that satisfies Eq.~\eqref{eq:test} with $\sigma_{\TGF}^{(\noproj)} (u^{(0)}_\tg)=36.31(26)$, cf.~Eq.~\eqref{eq:sigma_tg_noproj_PTBC}.